oracle/weblogic-deploy-tooling/site/rcuinfo.md

 domainInfo:
     RCUDbInfo:
         rcu_prefix : DEV
         # Optional rcu_db_user for creating RCU schema if -run_rcu flag is specified.
-Default user is SYS if not specified
+Default user is SYS if not specified.
-        # This user must have SYSDBA privilege and this is the equivalent of -dbUser in the RCU utility
+        # This user must have SYSDBA privilege and this is the equivalent of -dbUser in the RCU utility.
         rcu_db_user: superuser
-        rcu_schema_password : <rcu schema password, will be prompted if not specify>
+        rcu_schema_password : <rcu schema password, will be prompted if not specified>
-        rcu_admin_password : <database admin password is required only when you specify -run_rcu flag, will be prompted if
+        rcu_admin_password : <database admin password is required only when you specify -run_rcu flag, will be prompted if not specified>
-        not specify>
         rcu_db_conn_string : 'dbhost:1521/pdborcl'
 ```
 RCU `-variables` option of the repository creation utility can now be included in the `RCUDbInfo` section with the key `rcu_variables`: